Sakura Matou: Appearances

 Sakura also appears in the prequel light novel Fate/Zero as a child; Kariya Matou seeks to save her from the Matou family but fails.
 She is also present in Fate/hollow ataraxia.
 Sakura, while retaining her reticent nature throughout the game, becomes more self-confident and self-sufficient both as a mage and as a leader.
 She has become the captain of her school's archery club, which she leads with great skill under the tutelage of Ayako Mitsuzuri.
 Sakura now stays at the Emiya residence on weekends, holidays and special occasions; she also becomes the head of the Matou household, having ousted Zouken.
 Sakura continues to help Shirou with the cooking and housework at the Emiya household.
 She and Rin become sisters; Rin educates her in cooking and magecraft.
 Sakura maintains slight resentment and an inferiority complex towards Rin, and displays jealousy towards other women when Shirou pays them attention.
 Sakura's evil and sadistic side from the Heaven's Feel route of Fate/stay night manifests occasionally as comic relief in the game.

 In the manga and anime series Fate/kaleid liner Prisma Illya 3rei!!
 Sakura appears as doll that is mind-controlled by the Ainsworths family.
 She is used to wound Shirou during a fight controlled by Julia Ainsworths.
 Once Shirou recovers, he tells the other characters about Sakura's past, which is also told in the movie prequel Fate/kaleid liner Prisma Illya: Oath Under Snow.
 In this spin-off, Sakura practices archery with Shirou.
 When the Fifth Holy Grail War starts, Sakura is outed as a fighter using the Gilgamesh class card to kill Shirou.
 She refuses to kill Shirou, however, and is instead killed by Shinji when his brother appears to take her place.

 Sakura appears in the fighting games Fate/unlimited codes and Fate/tiger colosseum.
 In Fate/Grand Order, she appears as a Lancer (ランサー, Ransā)-class servant whose spirit Parvati (パールヴァティー, Pāruvatī) is possessing her body.
+She also appears in Fate/Extra, playing a more significant role in its side-story sequel Fate/Extra CCC, where she also receives a lookalike character called BB.

 Besides Type-Moon's works and adaptations, she also appears in the video game Divine Gate.